Reporting it Within 72 Hours Gives You the Best Chance of Recovering Funds

-Attention real estate customers: If you receive an unexpected change to wiring instructions before closing day: be very suspicious – even if the request looks official, contains accurate details about your transaction and appears to come from someone you trust.
+Attention real estate customers!
+If you receive any changes to wiring instructions before closing day: be very suspicious – even if the request looks official, contains accurate details about your transaction and appears to come from someone you trust.

-If you recently complied with one of these changed requests, you could already be a victim of wire fraud and need to act fast.
+If you are involved in a real estate transaction and recently complied with an unexpected change in wiring instructions, you could already be a victim of wire fraud and need to act fast.
 Reporting the incident within 72 hours of authorizing the wire transfer gives you the best chance of getting your money back.
 Follow the steps below to know for sure and start the recovery process.

 Step 1: VERIFY